CinderaLuo/Virtual-Warp/README.md

 # Virtual-Warp
-The implement algorithm cc by two kind of virtual warp. (cc:connected component)
+The implement of algorithm cc by two kind of virtual warp. (cc:connected component)

 src: the preprocessing of graph ,eg.reading graph file and partitioning graph.